 Once you have the basics in place, you can start creating full pages.
-Starting by designing the main elements for your high-impact pages first, such as your home page, moving onto category pages, and including CTAs as you proceed.
+Starting by designing the main elements for your high-impact pages first, such as your home page, then category pages, and including calls to action (CTAs) as you proceed.

 9. Start Developing Your Site

-By doing so, you’ll be confident you have a fully functioning website, and it also enables you to catch any problems during the developing stage.
+By being meticulous with feedback, you’ll be confident you have a fully functioning website.
+It also enables you to catch any problems during the developing stage.

 Want to Learn More About How to Redesign a Website?